 Under state finance law, tax revenues collected from capital gains income during a fiscal year that exceed a specified threshold are required to be transferred to the Commonwealth's Stabilization Fund, with 5% of the amount so deposited then transferred to the State Retiree Benefits Trust Fund and an additional 5% transferred to the Commonwealth's Pension Liability Fund.
 A threshold of \$1 billion was in effect for fiscal 2011, 2012 and 2013.
 For fiscal years after fiscal 2013, the threshold is subject to annual adjustment to reflect the average annual rate of growth in U. S. gross domestic product over the preceding five years.
 The adjusted threshold is certified annually by the Department of Revenue each December for the ensuing fiscal year.
 On December 28, 2012, the Department of Revenue determined the fiscal 2014 capital gains collections threshold to be approximately \$1.023 billion.
 On December 31, 2013, the Department of Revenue determined the fiscal 2015 capital gains collections threshold to be approximately \$1.048 billion.
 The Department of Revenue is also required, after each quarter, to certify the amount of tax revenues estimated to have been collected during the preceding quarter from capital gains income, and, once the threshold has been exceeded, the Comptroller is required to transfer the excess to the Commonwealth Stabilization Fund.
 For fiscal 2012, the final certified amount of tax revenues collected from capital gains income was \$994.3 million, which was less than the statutory threshold.
 On June 25, 2013, the Commissioner of Revenue certified that for the period July 1, 2012 through May 30, 2013, fiscal 2013 capital gains tax revenues totaled approximately \$1,305.2 million.
 Based on this certification, the Comptroller transferred \$305.2 million to the Commonwealth Stabilization Fund and then made two transfers from the Stabilization Fund to the Commonwealth's Pension Liability Fund and the State Retiree Benefit Trust Fund of approximately \$15.3 million each.
 On July 18, 2013, the Commissioner of Revenue certified the final amount of capital gains tax revenues for fiscal 2013 to be \$1.467 billion, an increase of approximately \$162.3 million from the prior certification.
 This final certification triggered an additional transfer of approximately \$146.1 million to the Commonwealth Stabilization Fund and transfers of \$8.1 million each to the Commonwealth's Pension Liability Fund and the State Retiree Benefits Trust Fund.
 On November 29, 2013, the Commissioner of Revenue further certified that the tax revenues estimated to have been collected from capital gains income were \$1,407.1 million during fiscal 2013, based on more recently available and complete data.
-With respect to the fiscal 2014 certification process, the Department of Revenue issued a letter on February 27, 2014 indicating that the year-to-date (July 1, 2013 through January 31, 2014) certification amount was \$514.8 million.
-Two more certifications will be issued for fiscal 2014 - in June and July, 2014.
+With respect to the fiscal 2014 certification process, the Department of Revenue issued a letter on July 18, 2014 indicating that the fiscal 2014 amount was \$1.069 billion.
+Pursuant to the state statute, the Department of Revenue will issue one more certification with respect to the fiscal 2014 total in November, 2014 after analysis of more complete tax return data which will be available in the fall.